OutThisLife/NWS-WP/README.md

 ## CSS/JS

-This base theme uses SASS along with my classes.sass that you can find here: https://gist.github.com/OutThisLife/4020719
+This base theme uses SASS along with my custom & modular classes.sass.

-It also uses CoffeeScript instead of vanilla JS.
-Learn how to autocompile SASS & CoffeeScript w/ ST2 here if you want to get started: http://www.nicholsonws.com/autocompiling-sass-coffeescript-sublime-text-2/
+It uses CoffeeScript instead of vanilla JS.
+Learn how to autocompile SASS & CoffeeScript w/ ST2 here if you want to get started: http://www.nwsco.org/autocompiling-sass-coffeescript-sublime-text-2/

 JS is modular in this theme, meaning that you only load which JS files you need at the time with RequireJS.
 By default we load only controllers and directives, but as your application grows you should make changes to the core.coffee file on which to bootstrap first.